ivanbueno/dripbot/README.md

 ## TODO

 * Convert the base to a Stewart Platform (hexapod).
-* Add camera, take a snapshot, and upload automatically to OpenSea.
+* Add camera that takes a snapshot and uploads automatically to OpenSea.